hroptatyr/clob/README.md

 - market models: auction, continuous trading
 - IEEE-754 decimals
 - handles ~360 auctions with 10000 orders each per second
-- handles ~7M orders per second in continuous trading mode
+- handles ~6M orders per second in continuous trading mode
-- twice the performance when `double` is used instead of `_Decimal64`
+- thrice the performance when `double` is used instead of `_Decimal64`

 Motivation